dark/faa-mva-kml/README.md

 # FAA Minimum Vectoring Altitude (MVA) Charts as KML Files

-This repository contains a copy of the Minimum Vectoring Altitude (MVA) charts from the Federal Aviation Administration (FAA) in the original XML format.
+This repository contains a copy of the Minimum Vectoring Altitude (MVA) charts from the Federal Aviation Administration (FAA).

-An automatically generated KML copy of each chart is also provided, together with the script used for their conversion.
+The originals are provided by the FAA in PDF and XML format, but they are unsuited for automatic import in EFBs like *Foreflight*.
+This repository includes automatically generated copies in **KML** format, as well as **content packs** that can be easily imported in Foreflight.

 Content: